agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `isNot()`

-Checks if the State Value _isn't equal_ to the provided value.
+Checks if the State value `isn't equal` to the provided value.
 Equivalent to `!==`.
 ```ts {2,3}
 const MY_STATE = App.createState("hi");